 We will visit the small museum that exhibits a collection of manuscripts.

 We leave Oualata following a track to join the road from Nema to Ayoun el Atrous.
-Then, we leave this road and follow a track towards northwest.
+Then, we leave this road and follow a track toward the northwest.

 One of the main highlights of the itinerary is the archaeological site of Aoudaghost with its miles of ruins hidden in the mountains.
 Aoudaghost is believed to have been the northern trading town of the Ghana Empire, the oldest known empire of southern Sahara, dating back to the sixth century.

 Aoudaghost was a rich caravan town being its more famous trade, gold dust.
-In ancient Islamic manuscripts it was described as great as Mecca.
-Only a few areas of Aoudaghost have been studied by archaeologists in the early ’60 but nowadays, the sand has covered any trace of the few excavations and there, we will have the impression to be the firsts on the sites after one thousands of years.
+In ancient Islamic manuscripts, it was described as great as Mecca.
+Only a few areas of Aoudaghost have been studied by archaeologists in the early ’60 but nowadays, the sand has covered any trace of the few excavations, and there, we will have the impression to be the first on the sites after one thousand years.
 Thanks to the remoteness of the place, these sites are rarely visited.
 We will discover in the area the mysterious remains of another stone town, Togba, totally unknown.
-A large detour to explore deep caves, a unique experience: thanks to ours torch light, we will discover prehistoric millstones, decorated granaries and more…
+A large detour to explore deep caves, a unique experience: thanks to our torchlight, we will discover prehistoric millstones, decorated granaries, and more.